 When to eat

 Our body follows the biologic principle of homeostasis.
 If exposed to any prolonged stimulus, the body quickly develops resistance.
 A baby can sleep soundly in a crowded restaurant because the noise is constant, and the baby has become noise ‘resistant’.
 But that same baby, in a quiet house, will wake instantly at the slightest creak of the floorboards.
-Since it has been quite, the baby has no ‘resistance’ against noises and thus awakens quickly.
+Since it has been quiet, the baby has no ‘resistance’ against noises and thus awakens quickly.

 If you listen to loud music constantly, you will become slightly deaf.
 This ‘resistance’ to loud noises protects the ear from damage.
 Raising the volume to ‘overcome’ this resistance works but only temporarily.
 Volume increases and you become progressively more deaf (resistant to loud noise), which leads you to raise the volume again.
 The solution is not to keep raising the volume, but to shut it off.